ovargas27/sinatra-green_way/README.md

 # Sinatra: green way.

-Sinatra is one of the most popular micro frameworks for ruby,its a easy and quickly way to create web applicatios.
+Sinatra is one of the most popular micro frameworks for ruby, its a easy and quickly way to create web applications.

-Cucumber is an powerful tool to create user stories and accpetance tests
+Cucumber is an powerful tool to create user stories and acceptance tests

 Together they are an quickly and efficient way to create web applications.